-Looking into the future on August 16, 2020 the District facilities were heavily impacted by the CZU lighting fire destroying the Districts raw water collection system, several transmission water mains and storage tanks, estimated damages at \$12M+.
-The District will be working with FEMA submitting for grant recovery.
+On August 16, 2020 the District facilities were heavily impacted by the CZU lighting fire destroying the Districts raw water collection system, several transmission water mains and storage tanks, estimated damages at \$20M.
+The District has been working with FEMA submitting for grant recovery.